sindresorhus/plash-bing-photo-of-the-day/readme.md

 ## Usage

-- Select “Open URL…” in the Plash menu.
+- Select “Add Website…” in the Plash menu.
-- Paste in `https://bing-photo-of-the-day.netlify.com` and click “Open”.
+- Paste in `https://bing-photo-of-the-day.netlify.com` and click “Add”.
 - 👌🦄

 You don't need to set the “Interval” preference in Plash as the website will refresh the image automatically every 6 hours.